 This site has always been ad-free, free to read, and freely supports authors and their books via interviews and promotions.
-I do this because I enjoy the field of eco-literature and want to share it wide and far.
+I do this because I enjoy the field of eco-literature and want to share it near and far.
 I have never had a grant, patreon, or kickstarter.
 This site is one of my passions.
 I also get annoyed with big pop-ups and ads on other sites, and, increasingly, some of the knowledge and information we need these days is behind a paywall.
 I can assure you that won’t ever happen here.
 I think important knowledge and information should be accessible.

 But I want to mention ways that you can help support this site, monetarily and otherwise.
 Supporting me in the following ways gets you something in return!
 It also allows me to keep up the otherwise huge volunteer effort at Dragonfly and helps me to afford other resources used at the site, such as my yearly subscription to Canva, licensing of artwork at Can Stock Photo, the continuation of the .eco domain and costs of yearly hosting, the buying of books to spotlight when a review copy is not available, the occasional cost of pro plug-ins, such as forms used in contests, and so on—all costs involved with running a site this large.